jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

   </a>
 </p>

 Here we're going to use the [Inception v3](https://arxiv.org/abs/1409.4842) network, which was trained by Google for an image classification competition.
-It takes as input an image, on the left, runs lots of computations, and on the right outputs the class of the image --- that is, what kind of thing the image shows.
+It takes as input an image, runs lots of computations, and outputs the class of the image --- that is, what kind of thing the image shows.
 If you feed in the image on the left, it will tell you that that is a Siberian Husky, and if you feed in the image on the right, it will tell you that that is an Eskimo Dog.
 (It is interesting to note that some of the classifications are quite fine; I'm not sure I could tell the difference!)

 The Inception network is a very large --- it has over 25 million parameters, which Google has trained with considerable effort and expense.
 So, how would we go about building on the work that they've done?
 The answer is surprisingly simple: we 'lobotomize' the network and just take the first few layers (indicated by the red dashed box below).